-Not all courses are ready to be migrated to Canvas.
-If you use any of the following features in your current Learning Management System (D2L or Moodle), please review the current limitations in Canvas.
-If you are concerned that Canvas will not currently meet your needs, please visit with a Canvas Consultant before migrating your course.
-(To schedule an appointment with a Canvas Consultant, please e-mail email@example.com)
+If you use any of the following features in your current Learning Management System (D2L or Moodle), please review their current status within Canvas below.
+If you are concerned that Canvas will not meet your needs, please visit with a Canvas Consultant before migrating your course.
+(To schedule an appointment with a Canvas Consultant, please e-mail firstname.lastname@example.org)

 Canvas and Scantron

 Scantrons are now exportable into Canvas via a service from UW-Madison's Testing & Evaluation Services.
 Instructors first submit exams to T&E for scoring.
 The scores are then exported into a file format that is compatible with Canvas' gradebook and sent back to instructors to be uploaded.
 Detailed instructions explaining the process are available in this KB document: Canvas - Importing Scantron Test Scores into the Gradebook.

 Canvas and Top Hat

 Top Hat courses can be linked with Canvas courses.
 This allows instructors to invite students from their Canvas course to their Top Hat course course, and easily sync grades from Top Hat to Canvas.
 For detailed instructions, navigate to the following KB document: Top Hat - Syncing Rosters and Grades with Canvas (UW-Madison).